octopwn/octopwn-wasm-documentation/docs/plugins/utils/masscan.md

 ### GENERIC

 #### load
-Loads a masscan XMl file.
+Loads a masscan XML file.

 #### addtargets
 Populates the `Targets Window` with all hosts from the masscan file which have at least one open ports.